- Select tickets

 Enjoy spectacular views as you explore the roof spaces and tower with our knowledgeable guides, climbing 332 steps in easy stages by narrow winding spiral staircases to reach the foot of the spire 225 feet above ground level.
 From here you can see up into the spire through the medieval scaffold, and from the outside you can look over the city and surrounding countryside.

-These tours take approximately 90 minutes (although they can over run) and are limited to 12 people per trip.
+These tours take approximately 105 minutes (although timings may vary) and are limited to 12 people per trip.
 We regret that children under the age of 7 or anyone under the height of 1.2m cannot participate in these tours due to health and safety regulations.

 Please note that access to the Cathedral can be limited during special events, please check our closures before you travel.